emileDesmaili/emileDesmaili.github.io/_posts/2022-12-01-optim-blog.md

 Newton's method is a **second-order** method, meaning it uses more information than gradient descent which uses only the gradient, so first-order information.

 Here we update the diretion using the gradient and the Hessian matrix of f.
-This means the algorithm converges faster (for quadratic functions, in 1 step), because it has more information when descending, but it has to invert the Hessian matrix, which is computationally intensive - $ \Omega(n^3)$.
-To alleviate that, one could also decide ot update the descent every $r$ steps (done by adding a simple conditional statement in the code).
+This means the algorithm converges faster (for quadratic functions, in 1 step), because it has more information when descending, but it has to invert the Hessian matrix, which is computationally intensive - $ O(n^3)$.

+To alleviate that, one could also decide ot update the descent every $r$ steps (done by adding a simple modular conditional statement in the code).

 The descent is given by: